Russia Says Three Killed In Crimea Bridge Blast, Army Leadership Changed

 The Ukrainian post office announced it was preparing to print stamps showing the “Crimean bridge — or more precisely, what remains of it”.

-The Kremlin’s spokesman said Putin had ordered a commission to be set up to look into the blast on the bridge which is hugely symbolic and logistically crucial for Moscow.
+The Kremlin’s spokesman said Putin had ordered a commission to be set up to look into the blast.

 Some officials in Moscow and in Russian-occupied Ukraine called for retaliation.